-The purpose of logical architecture definition (or design) is to assess the functionality and behavior of the system, while in service.
-The logical architecture of a system is composed of a set of related technical concepts and principles that support the logical operation of the system.
-It is described with views corresponding to viewpoints, and includes a functional architecture view, a behavioral architecture view, and a temporal architecture view.
-Other additional views are suggested in architectural frameworks, depending on the domain; refer to the Department of Defense (DoD) Architecture Framework (DoDAF) (DoD 2010), The Open Group Architectural Framework (TOGAF) (The Open Group 2011), etc).
+Logical Architecture Model Development may be used as a task of the activity "Develop candidate architectures models and views", or a sub-process of the System Architecture Definition process (see System Architecture).
+Its purpose is to elaborate models and views of the functionality and behavior of the future engineered system as it should operate, while in service.
+The logical architecture model of a engineered system of interest (SoI) is composed of a set of related technical concepts and principles that support the logical operation of the system.
+It may include a functional architecture view, a behavioral architecture view, and a temporal architecture view.
+Other additional views are suggested in architecture frameworks, depending on the domain.